gaois/Tearma/TearmaWeb/wwwroot/eolas/stair.en.md

 ![focal.ie V2](focalV2.jpg)

 During Phase IV (2011-14), the database was linked with the New Corpus for Ireland and a new hierarchy domain system was implemented throughout.
 As well as this, research was carried out on a major collection of art terms agus research was completed on the sport dictionary.
-A CD-ROM version of the database was published and a version for mobile devices was also developed, m.tearma.ie.
+A CD-ROM version of the database was published and a version for mobile devices was also developed, m.téarma.ie.

 During Phase V (2014-17), a new collection of information technology terms was developed.
-The internet address of the National Terminology Database for Irish changed from focal.ie to tearma.ie on 1 March 2015.
+The internet address of the National Terminology Database for Irish changed from focal.ie to téarma.ie on 1 March 2015.

 ![téarma.ie V3](tearmaV3.jpg)